DIK BARTON TITANIC EXPLORER • White Star Heritage Exhibition, 23 March - 14 April • Book tickets: titanicaberdeen.com

 "The Big Piece"

-‣ Central role in raising RMS Titanic's "The Big Piece".
+‣ Central role in locating and raising Titanic's "The Big Piece".

 ‣ Member of the Planning, Execution & Recovery Team.